Lentil and Green Pea Veggie Burgers

 Eat the rainbow

-This is a saying for good reason; the more colorful the food on your plate is, the wider variety of nutrients you’ll be eating!
-These burgers are no exception as the patties themselves are packed with lentils, peas, spices, and even flaxseed meal and then adorned with a rainbow of colorful toppings!
+The more colorful the food on your plate is, the wider variety of nutrients you’ll be eating!
+These burgers are no exception as the patties themselves are packed with lentils, peas, spices, and even flaxseed meal and then adorned with a rainbow of colorful toppings.

 Every fruit, vegetable, and legume brings something unique to the table: